hibeekaey/open-source-project-generator/CONTRIBUTING.md

 Describe the tests you ran and how to reproduce them...

-## Template Testing (if applicable)
+## Tool Executor Testing (if applicable)

-If you modified templates, describe how you tested them:
+If you modified tool executors, describe how you tested them:
-- [ ] Generated sample projects with modified templates
+- [ ] Generated sample projects with modified executors
 - [ ] Verified generated projects build successfully
 - [ ] Tested with different component combinations
+- [ ] Tested fallback generation when tool is unavailable
 ```

 ### Review Process

 1. **Automated Checks**: All PRs must pass automated CI checks
 2. **Code Review**: At least one maintainer must review and approve
-3. **Template Testing**: Template changes are tested with sample generation
+3. **Tool Testing**: Tool executor changes are tested with sample generation
 4. **Merge**: Approved PRs are merged by maintainers

 ## Coding Standards